Profiscience/knockout-contrib/packages/router/docs/context.md

 from executing.

 #### ctx.redirect(path)

-Only to be used in plain middleware, or the `beforeRender` phase of a lifecycle/generator middleware, this function short circuits the middleware execution, prevents an intermediate render and runs and downstream lifecycle middleware to clean up, then navigates to a new route.
+Only to be used in plain middleware, or the `beforeRender` phase of a lifecycle middleware, this function short circuits the middleware execution, prevents an intermediate render and runs and downstream lifecycle middleware to clean up, then navigates to a new route.